Ishant-singh123/first-repository/README.md

-After modifying any file how to make that same change in github :-
+After modifying any file in VS code  how to make that same change in github :-

- 1.  check      git status
+ 1.  git status                                                     for checking
  2.  git add.
  3.  git commit -m "kuch bhi likh do"                              commas bhi lagaeeoo
  4.  git push origin main